jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

     - form a gas tight seal by combination of cylinder pressure, ring tension and an oil film on the cylinder wall
     - cool the piston
     - control lubrication

+## Camshaft

+- camshaft nose is located at front of camshaft, a mounting surface for drive gear
+- journals are the load bearing surfaces
+- lobes are accentrics that convert the rotary motion of the camshaft into reciprocating motion of the cam follower
+- modular camshafts are used in big engine
+- OHV: *overhead valve* or camshaft in-block
+- OHC: *overhead camshaft*
+    - fewer moving parts
+    - less friction
+    - more accurate valve timing
+- a thrust plate or washer is the method of controlling end play on camshafts

+### Camshaft follower

+- solid type
+    - straight body
+    - mushroom
+    - bottom face of the lifter is slightly convex
+    - the lifter centerline is also offset in relation to the cam lobe, thus rotating the follower, and change the wear surface
+    - require some valve clearance or lash to allow for expansion.
+- roller type
+    - the roller is centered on the cam lobe

 ## Engine brake